Reception 2025 - 2026

 PSHE

-In PSHE, we will follow the Heartsmart scheme and introducing the Heartsmart principle of ‘Fake is a Mistake’ and 'No Way Through Isn't True'.
+In PSHE, we will follow the Heartsmart scheme and introducing the Heartsmart principles of 'Get Heartsmart' and 'Don't Forget to Let Love in!'
 We will be guided by Boris, the Heartsmart mascot and learning about the importance of loving ourselves and thinking of others.

 Music

-We will also be learning lots of new songs and rhymes and preparing for our class assembly.
+We will also be learning lots of new songs and rhymes and preparing for our Harvesty Festival, Christingle and our Christmas Nativity performance.

 Here are some links and videos to support your child's learning .